nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Undoing the last change: `:undo`

-Reverts the address book to the state before the last change.
+Reverts the address book to the state before the last change.\
-Can be used up to 10 times.
+User can undo up to 10 changes.\
 Can undo commands that change the address book data, such as `:add`, `:remove`, `:edit`.

 Format: `:undo`

 Examples:
-* Adding a new contact with `:add -n John Doe -p 98765432 -e johnd@example.com -l John street, block 123, #01-01`, using `:undo` will remove John Doe from the address book.
+* If we add a new contact with `:add -n John Doe -p 98765432 -e johnd@example.com -l John street, block 123, #01-01`, using `:undo` will remove John Doe from the address book.
-* After deleting a contact with `:rm -i 3`, using `:undo` will restore the deleted contact.
+* If we delete a contact with `:rm -i 3`, using `:undo` will restore the deleted contact.

 ### Redoing the last undone change: `:redo`

-Reapplies the last undone change to the address book.
+Reapplies the last undone change to the address book.\
+User can redo up to 10 undo changes.

 Format: `:redo`